 Dunsandel upgrades for Synlait

-Orion is upgrading the capacity at its substation in Dunsandel to power local dairy processor Synlait’s installation of a new electrode boiler.
+Orion upgraded the capacity at its substation in Dunsandel to power local dairy processor Synlait’s installation of a new electrode boiler.

 Synlait is installing New Zealand’s first large-scale electrode boiler in their upcoming $125 million advanced dairy liquids facility at Synlait Dunsandel.
 Commissioned in early 2019, the move from a coal fired boiler to electricity is part of Synlait’s sustainability strategy and leads the way for industry to contribute to a lower emissions future for New Zealand.

-Orion is more than doubling the transformer capacity, swapping out 10 MVA transformers to 23 MVA and adding two additional 11kV supply cables – sufficient to service the electrode boiler’s initial capacity of 6 megawatts.
+Orion more than doubled the transformer capacity, swapping out 10 MVA transformers to 23 MVA and adding two additional 11kV supply cables – sufficient to service the electrode boiler’s initial capacity of 6 megawatts.